InexplicableMagic/parrotlabel/README.md

 ### Starting a New Labelling Session

 * Ensure "Start new session" is selected
 * Click "Browse" under Set Images Directory.
-Choose the diretory containg the images to be labelled.
+Choose the directory containing the images to be labelled.
 * Sub-directories will also be inspected recursively for images
 * It is assumed image files have a standard file extension such as .jpg, .jpeg, .gif, .png or .webp